 The students learn how to use the most current cyberinfrastructure tools with individually designed training sessions targeted to their specific degree of preparation.
 In addition, since most CCT research groups collaborate with international researchers, REU students are exposed to how international collaborations work.

-This program involves ten students every summer.
+This program involves nine students every summer.
 Each student receives a stipend of $5,000, free housing in university dormitories, and up to $600 in travel expenses to and from Baton Rouge, Louisiana.